tyroguru/BPFTrace-hol/bpftrace.md

 ### Exercise

 1. A `profile` probe is the same format as the `interval` probe that we have seen previously.
-Write a script which uses a 100millisecond `profile` probe (profile:ms:100)  to count  of the number of times a non-root thread (uid != 0) was running when the probe fired.
+Write a script which uses a 100 millisecond `profile` probe (profile:ms:100)  to count  of the number of times a non-root thread (uid != 0) was running when the probe fired.
 (Hints: key the map with the `cpu` builtin variable and you'll also need the `uid` builtin variable.
-Bonus points for use of the 'if' statement instead of a predicate (it's not any better here but just provides variation!)
+Bonus points for use of the `if` statement instead of a predicate (it's not any better here but just provides variation!).

 In the `periodic-exec.bt` example above it would be interesting to discover what processes are being exec'd here.
-Fell free to write that now if you feel adventurous: you will need to access the first argument to the syscall which tstores the path and you will need to use the `str()` builtin function.
-All of this will be explained in the next chapter on `syscalls`r.
+Fell free to write that now if you feel adventurous: you will need to access the first argument to the syscall which stores the path and you will need to use the `str()` builtin function.
+All of this will be explained in the next chapter on `syscalls`.